NickLeoMartin/blog/content/posts/2020-11-19-draft-2-finding-fulfilling-work-a-statisticians-view.md

 Another useful by-product of evolving an SSM is the generation of unexpected insights.

-Through this process of positing a model and probing "why won't it work?", we engage our mind in a way that leverages our vast experiential knowledge of the world.
+Through this process of positing a model and probing "why won't it work? why will it work?", we engage our mind in a way that leverages our vast experiential knowledge of the world.
 This knowledge tends to be encoded in our intuition in specific domains - mostly sitting below consciousness.
 By bringing it to the level of conscious reasoning we are able to connect disparate domains for greater leverage.

 Tool makers